Raxen001/raxen001.github.io/content/projects/rec_companion_app/index.md

 ]
 ```

-- so the the `AttendanceData` specifies the date of attendance,
+- so the the `AttendanceDate` specifies the date of attendance,
 - we have to iterate through a list of json data.
 - we can assume A means absent
 - we can assume P means present